-If you will ask a neurologist he will say that if a lot of neurons gets activated at the same time it can cause some very serious problems so, naturally our brain is not fully active always but this has nothing to do with human potential.
+If you will ask a neurologist they will say that if a lot of neurons get activated at the same time it can cause some very serious problems so, naturally our brain is not fully active always but this has nothing to do with human potential.

 We can study brain activity to find that only a specific part of the brain is activated for a particular purpose, we never use the whole brain at once, but we do use it entirely, this explains why rats were able to do some tasks after removing a portion of their cerebral cortex, they still might have had access to the memory which was needed to replicate the action.

-A little common sense can also reveal the truth here; don’t you think if we only used a small portion of our brain, then people would have been perfectly alright after a brain stroke?
-It causes the damage of few brain tissues only so, if only 1/10th of the brain is used by us then that wouldn’t have matter much.
+A little common sense can also reveal the truth here, don’t you think if we only used a small portion of our brain, then people would have been perfectly alright after a brain stroke?
+It causes the damage of few brain tissues only, so, if only 1/10th of the brain is used by us then that wouldn’t have mattered much.

 I don’t think I need to explain any further why this concept is untrue and how foolish it would be if we buy into what people say about our brain in order to promote their products.